-The Indigenous suicide rate is presented for the period 1999-2003 for four jurisdictions: Queensland, WA, SA and the NT.
+The Indigenous suicide rate is presented for the period 2000-2004 for four jurisdictions: Queensland, WA, SA and the NT (table 11A.5).
 The rate calculations have not been adjusted for differences in the completeness of identification of Indigenous deaths across jurisdictions.
-The suicide rates for Indigenous people for the period 1999-2003 in the jurisdictions for which data are presented in table 11A.5 are considerably higher than the rate for the total population in 2003.
+After adjusting for age differences between populations, the suicide rates for Indigenous people for the period 2000-2004 in the jurisdictions for which data are presented in table 11A.5 are at least twice as high as the rates for the non-Indigenous populations in those jurisdictions in the period 2000-2004.

 Care needs to be taken when interpreting these data because data for Indigenous people are incomplete and data for some jurisdictions are not published.
-Estimating the Indigenous suicide rate is difficult given the low number of suicides among Indigenous people and the varying propensity of people across jurisdictions and over time to identify as Indigenous.
 In addition, Indigenous people are not always accurately identified in administrative collections (such as hospital records, and birth and death registrations) due to definition variations, different data collection methods and failure to record Indigenous status.
 The 'Health preface' discusses the quality of Indigenous mortality and other data.